The General Pattern of Wind Speed Variations

 You may wonder then, why we say that the mean wind speed is 7 meters per second.
 The mean wind speed is actually the average of the wind speed observations we will get at this site.

-an see, the distribution of wind speeds is skewed, i.e. it is not symmetrical.
+As you can see, the distribution of wind speeds is skewed, i.e. it is not symmetrical.
 Sometimes you will have very high wind speeds, but they are very rare.
 Wind speeds of 5.5 meters per second, on the other hand, are the most common ones.
 5.5 meters is called the modal value of the distribution.
 If we multiply each tiny wind speed interval by the probability of getting that particular wind speed, and add it all up, we get the mean wind speed.

 The statistical distribution of wind speeds varies from place to place around the globe, depending upon local climate conditions, the landscape, and its surface.
 The Weibull distribution may thus vary, both in its shape, and in its mean value.